memgraph/docs/products/ha_memgraph/v0.1.0/how_to_guides/install-configure-and-run-ha-memgraph.md

-## How to Configure and Run HA Memgraph?
+## How to Install, Configure and Run HA Memgraph?

 High availability (HA) is a characteristic of a system which aims to ensure a certain level of operational performance for a higher-than-normal period.